Adarsh931/SURF-Response/README.md

 2. Image segmentation techniques can be used to measure the areas at different times and thus time traces of the pulsatile activity.
 Edge detection using computer vision and other segmentation algorithms can be used, apart from that we can use various deep learning techniques.

-3. I have upload jupyter notebook named as timeTraces.
+3. I have upload jupyter notebook named as timeTraces.ipynb.
 Plot has been made betweeen area vs frame and area vs time.
 Gaps in oscillation was found.

 4 & 5.
 In this, I faced difficulty in finding peak's coordinate, but I kept trying and at the end I got success.
 Jupitype file named as
        IPI_code.ipynb is in repository.